Scavenger Hunt

-Scavenger Hunt is a 1979 American comedy film with a large ensemble cast which includes Richard Benjamin, James Coco, Scatman Crothers, Ruth Gordon, Cloris Leachman, Cleavon Little, Roddy McDowall, Robert Morley, Richard Mulligan, Tony Randall, Dirk Benedict, Willie Aames, Stephanie Faracy, Stephen Furst and Richard Masur.
+Scavenger Hunt is a 1979 American comedy film with a large ensemble cast which includes Richard Benjamin, James Coco, Scatman Crothers, Ruth Gordon, Cloris Leachman, Cleavon Little, Roddy McDowall, Robert Morley, Richard Mulligan, Tony Randall, Dirk Benedict, Willie Aames, Stephanie Faracy, Stephen Furst, Richard Masur and Vincent Price.
 The film was directed by Michael Schultz, and released by 20th Century Fox.
 It includes an appearance by Arnold Schwarzenegger, and features cameos by Meat Loaf and Vincent Price.

-Filming took place in and around San Diego, California, incorporating local landmarks such as Balboa Park and the Centre City Building.
+Filming took place in and around San Diego, California, incorporating local landmarks such as Westgate Hotel, Balboa Park and the Centre City Building.

 Plot

-Milton Parker (Vincent Price), an eccentric game inventor, dies after losing a video game with his nurse (Carol Wayne).
+Milton Parker, an eccentric game inventor, dies after losing a video game with his nurse.
 Parker's greedy and estranged relatives show up at his mansion for the reading of his will.
-Lawyer Charles Bernstein (Robert Morley) tells them the winner of a scavenger hunt will inherit the $200 million estate.
+Lawyer Charles Bernstein tells them that the winner of a scavenger hunt will inherit the $200 million estate.
 The potential beneficiaries form five teams and get involved in various misadventures.